imukat/jslip/README.md

 	Create Schema.
 For example, **jslipdb**.

-* Prepare a secret keywords
+* Prepare a secret keyword

 	For example, **ndvjksahdCSkdd**.